PainterQubits/paramdb/docs/parameter-data.md

 Similarly, {py:class}`ParamDict` implements `MutableMapping` from [`collections.abc`],
 so it behaves similarly to a dictionary.
-Additionally, its items can be accessed via dot notation in addition to index brackets.
+Additionally, its items can be accessed via dot notation in addition to index brackets (unless they begin with an underscore).
 For example,

 ```{jupyter-execute}
 from paramdb import ParamDict